Cod3lta/pixel_dailies/README.md

 # Pixel_dailies
 ###### One pixel art per day

-In this repo, I'll try to upload a pixel art every day, or as much as I can.
+In this repo, I'll try to upload a pixel arts sometimes